Rob Burrow ‘looking down’ at emotional groundbreaking for MND centre – family

 “He’ll be smiling, thinking ‘keep checking on them dad, make sure they keep digging’.”

-Well-wishers gathered outside Headingley Stadium in Yorkshire, the home of his team Leeds Rhinos, on Monday morning to pay their respects, laying flowers, scarves and other tributes.
+Well-wishers gathered outside Headingley on Monday morning to pay their respects, laying flowers, scarves and other tributes.

-Rugby league coach Jamie Jones-Buchanan, a former team-mate of Burrow, recalled the first time the two met.

-He told the PA news agency: “I was working on a sports exhibition (at the Royal Armouries) and he come in with a school.

 Two years after his retirement in 2017, Burrow revealed his MND diagnosis and began fundraising and campaigning to raise awareness of the disease and to improve care and research.